Micky Ward: Comeback

 Ward's left hook to the body later resulted in a first-round knockout of Steve Quinonez, and a nine-count knockdown of Arturo Gatti in their first fight.

-After going on a nine-fight winning streak since his comeback, Ward earned a 1997 IBF Light Welterweight Championship fight against champion Vince Phillips, but did not win the championship, as the fight was stopped in the third round due to cuts, and Phillips was awarded the bout via TKO.
+After going on a nine-fight winning streak since his comeback, Ward earned a IBF Light Welterweight Championship fight against champion Vince Phillips on August 9, 1997.
+However did not win the championship, as the fight was stopped in the third round due to cuts, and Phillips was awarded the bout via TKO.
 This was the only stoppage loss of Ward's entire career.
 After the fight, he was told by his doctor that if the cut had gone any deeper, he could have lost sight in his eye.
 Ward took eight months off to fully recover.

 Making his return on April 14, 1998, he got a 3rd round KO victory over Mark Fernandez.
 However, Ward again came up short in a title fight, as he would give Zab Judah a good fight but ultimately lost a 12-round decision.
 Judah later credited Ward as the toughest fight of his career.
 After this, Ward strung together back-to-back wins, beating Jose Mendez by 3rd round TKO and forcing a 5th round RTD of Jermal Corbin.

 Ward vs. Reggie Green

-Ward then found himself back in another high caliber match up vs WBA contender Reggie Green, who had taken then-WBA light welterweight champion Sharmba Mitchell to a majority decision in his previous fight.
+Ward then found himself back in another high caliber match up vs WBA contender Reggie Green on October 1, 1999, who had taken then-WBA light welterweight champion Sharmba Mitchell to a majority decision in his previous fight.
 Green dominated most of the early rounds, resulting in multiple cuts on Ward's face and splitting his lip.
 He had Ward up against the ropes on staggery legs during the 3rd round, but he somehow didn't go down.
 For the next five rounds, the two swung at a frantic pace.
 Throughout the fight, Ward was willing to take two punches to give one, and keep pushing forward, even though this strategy had him falling behind on points.
 Green led on the scorecards going into the final round.
 Ward slowly climbed back into the fight, eventually hitting Green with a flurry of body shots, resulting in a 10th round TKO with just 30 seconds left in the fight.
 The bout became an instant classic, and was runner up for the 1999 fight of the year.

 After the fight, Teddy Atlas remarked, "That was truly fighting.
 This is a barbaric thing at the core of it.
 It ain't always pretty but it's real.
 Like the mobsters say, that was a real guy up there.
 When it came down to what a fighter is about, Micky Ward was it.
 That is what a fight is and you don't see it too often no more".